 Most Employable Master’s Degrees

 A master’s degree empowers you to advance in your field, dive deeper into a niche of your industry, or even change careers altogether.
 Perhaps even more importantly for ambitious professionals, a master’s degree can also unlock substantial increases in your earning potential.
-For instance, the National Association of Colleges and Employers (NACE) reported that professionals with a master’s degree tend to earn between $12,000 and $21,000 more annually than their counterparts with a bachelor’s degree.
-However, where you fall in that range depends on your field and area of study.
+For instance, the National Association of Colleges and Employers (NACE) in 2024, reported that professionals with a master’s degree tend to earn between 14% and 20% more annually than those with a bachelor’s degree.
+However, that range depends on field and area of study.

 Since some degrees are more valuable to employers than others, it’s critical to choose a master’s program wisely.
-It’s important to carefully weigh a variety of factors, like tuition and location, as well as industry growth, job demand, and your marketability as a prospective hire.
-For instance, some students might want to pursue a degree that will enable them to specialize in a niche of their industry, such as engineering management, while others might want a degree that has numerous, versatile applications, such as computer science.
+It’s important to carefully weigh a variety of factors, like geographic location, as well as industry growth, job demand, and individual marketability as a prospective hire.
+Some students might pursue a degree that will enable them to specialize in a niche of their industry, such as engineering management, while others might want a degree that has numerous, versatile applications, such as computer science.

 Degree Program #1: Master of Business Administration (MBA)

 A Master of Business Administration, or MBA, consistently ranks as one of the highest paying, most valuable graduate degrees a student can earn.
-According to research conducted by the Graduate Management Admission Council (GMAC), as of 2019, the median starting salary for new hires who possess an MBA “is the highest on record” at an impressive $115,000.
+According to research conducted by the Graduate Management Admission Council (GMAC), the median starting salary for new hires who possess an MBA “is the highest on record” at an impressive $122,000.

 This figure relates to starting salaries, meaning there’s even more room for advancement.
-In fact, GMAC also reported that more than half of the 1,202 employers surveyed — approximately 56 percent, or around 673 organizations — had plans to increase that amount in 2019.
+In fact, GMAC also reported that more than half of the 1,202 employers surveyed — approximately 56 percent, or around 673 organizations — had plans to increase that amount.
 These robust figures suggest that MBA students have exceptional career and financial prospects, making the degree attractive to both graduates and employers alike.

 Another benefit of the MBA is its versatility.
 A master’s degree in business administration can open channels into careers such as sales management, marketing management, IT management, HR management, supply chain management, and business operations management.
 To learn more about the MBA at National University, which is available 100% online and can be completed in as little as 12 months, explore NU’s MBA program information or contact an enrollment advisor today.